ABOUT THE LRO

 THE LUCENT RETIREES ORGANIZATION (LRO) was chartered in January 2003 in the state of New York.
 Its purpose is to address the interests of 127,000 individuals under the Lucent pension plan that embodies all Lucent and Bell Labs retirees, including those who retired when the company was known as Western Electric and/or AT&T Network Systems, plus subsidiaries such as Teletype and Sandia.

 Western Electric — AT&T Network Systems Division — Lucent Technologies — Alcatel Lucent and NOW: NOKIA!!
-Throughout, the Lucent Retirees Organization — your LRO — has done its best to represent the interests of its retirees from whatever of the foregoing names.
+Throughout, the Lucent Retirees Organization — your LRO — has done its best to represent the interests of its retirees with whatever of the foregoing names.
 AND all retirees can be assured that the LRO will continue to make sure that company promises made to all of us are kept — no matter the latest corporate name or headquarters location!!”

 SECTION 1.
 Pension Benefits.

 Preserve and urge the enhancement of pension, healthcare and other benefits earned by Retirees while employed by Lucent and its predecessor and/or successor companies.
 Retiree for the purposes of this document is defined as a person who has met the requirement of Lucent and its predecessors and successors to retire from the Company with retirement benefits.

 To the extent consistent with Retirees’ interests, help strengthen Lucent to the best of its ability.